Bruceworld0/WP.29-Regulation-editing/README.md

-Edit UN regualtion No. 48 \n
+Edit UN regualtion No. 48

-06 series \n
-07 series \n
+English to Korean

-08 series
+06 series + 07 series + 08 series